dazinator/Dazinator.Extensions.DependencyInjection/README.md

 - Named Services
 - Child Containers

-It also provides a seperate nuget package called `Dazinator.Extensions.DependencyInjection.Microsoft` which basically contains a copy of the native MS `ServiceProvider` but with some changes as published here: https://github.com/dotnet/runtime/issues/45497
+It also provides a seperate (and optional) nuget package called `Dazinator.Extensions.DependencyInjection.Microsoft` which basically contains a copy of the native MS `ServiceProvider` but with some changes as published here: https://github.com/dotnet/runtime/issues/45497

 ## Named Services